kornysietsma/botty/README.md

 ## Usage

+Bots need to implement two kinds of handlers:

+- tick handlers, these get called regularly (you control the interval) and can do anything background-y.
+- message handlers, these get called in response to irc activity in a channel the bot is watching

+The handlers get a copy of a "world" structure which is the current bot state.
+The handlers return a mutated version of the world, which means they can change the bot behaviour dynamically.

+... to be continued

 See also [http://github.com/kornysietsma/hodor] for a simple bot using this

 You can run this bot with the right defaults - it will just print "tick" a lot, and let you quit.